I acknowledge and agree that::

-- read the section below titled, ‘PARTICIPANT INFORMATION for QUT RESEARCH PROJECT’,
+- I have read and understand the section below titled, ‘PARTICIPANT INFORMATION for QUT RESEARCH PROJECT’,

-- are aware all content posted to Nnub will be publicly viewable via a large screen public display in a publicly accessible space, and via the web interface at http://www.nnub.net,
+- I am aware that all content posted to Nnub will be publicly viewable via a large screen public display in a publicly accessible space, and via the web interface at http://www.nnub.net,

-- are responsible for all the content they post to Nnub,
+- I retain all rights in and am solely responsible for the content I post to Nnub;

-- will not impersonate others when registering for Nnub and when posting to Nnub,
+- I will not impersonate others when registering for Nnub and when posting to Nnub;

-- will not post offensive or copyrighted material to Nnub,
+- I will not post offensive or copyrighted material to Nnub;

-- understand the content posted to Nnub is not the responsibility of the Nnub administration, and that Nnub administration cannot be held liable for the content or consequences of the content,
+- the content posted to Nnub is not the responsibility of the Nnub administration, and that Nnub administration cannot be held liable for the content or consequences of the content;

-- understand that Nnub administration is not responsible for external link content linked to from Nnub, and
+- Nnub administration is not responsible for external link content linked to from Nnub;

-- understand that Nnub administration is not responsible for dealings between buyers and sellers.
+- Nnub administration is not responsible for dealings between buyers and sellers;